lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ---
-title: Composite ML-DSA For Use In Internet PKI
+title: Composite ML-DSA For use in X.509 Public Key Infrastructure and CMS
 abbrev: Composite ML-DSA
-title: Composite ML-DSA for use in Internet PKI
-abbrev: PQ Composite ML-DSA
 docname: draft-ietf-lamps-pq-composite-sigs-latest

 ipr: trust200902